Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Sonor Martini will be an ideal drum set for anyone who needs a compact kit that sounds great.
 If you need to practice in a small apartment, carry the drum in a car, or play in venues with small stages, the Martini will be perfect for your needs.

-The tonal range of the Martini means it’ll be great for fusion, pop, jazz, or hip-hop drummers who perform on small venues.
+The tonal range of the Martini means it’ll be great for fusion, pop, jazz drumming, or hip-hop drummers who perform on small venues.
 It would also be an excellent option for beginners who want a drum set that sounds nicer than typical beginner drum sets.

 The compact size of the drum also means that they would be suitable even as a beginner drum for children.
 However, the drum might not be appealing to Metal or hard rock drummers as it only doesn’t have the visual flamboyance required to captivate those audiences.